palamim/magent/README.md

 # Magent

-**Set the direction.
-Magent plans and builds toward it.**
+**The direction layer for agentic coding.**

-Magent is an agentic coding tool with a direction layer.
-You tell it where the project should go; a Director agent sets the frontier, a Planner turns it into concrete tasks, and an Executor implements them — each step reviewed and approved by you.
+Magent is the direction layer for AI coding.
+It proposes the direction your project should move toward and orchestrates agents that build it, while you supervise, approving, sharpening, and giving feedback the agents learn from.

-This repo is the **brain** — it runs locally on your machine, reads and edits your project's files, and runs git.
+This repo is the **brain**.
+It runs locally on your machine, reads and edits your project's files, and runs git.
 The interface is a hosted web app that talks to your local brain.

 ## Quickstart